How to Use the Command 'Move-Item' in PowerShell (with Examples)

 path\to\source

-: This argument represents the new name or path of the file or directory.
+: Specifies the new name or location for the file or directory.
+This target path must not currently exist if you’re renaming.

 Use case 2: Move a file or directory into an existing directory